gazpachu/hypatia/readme.md

 allow write: if request.auth != null;
 ````

 - To give a user admin rights, you have to add a field called `level` with the value `5` into a user (using the firebase UI).
-Once you do that, login into Nekomy with that user and you will see the `admin` link in the sidebar navigation
+Once you do that, login into Hypatia with that user and you will see the `admin` link in the sidebar navigation

 ### Start development server with hot reloading